 The Cremation Society had seen the value of holding annual conferences through which the link between the central body and members could be strengthened, and realising that great advances could only be made if all the forces throughout the country were co-ordinated and utilised, it initiated a series of purely cremationist annual conferences at which vital issues affecting cremation administration and propaganda are discussed by both professional and non-professional cremationists.
 The first conference was held in 1938 in Balliol College, Oxford.

 With the war clouds over Europe there came a need for retrenchment and, in common with other voluntary societies, the Cremation Society decided for the time being to concentrate its efforts on matters of a routine character.
 At least one important success was, however, achieved.
-In view of the generally held belief at the time that aerial bombing on the part of the enemy would result in many thousands of civilian casualties and resultant difficulties, the Council of the Cremation Society successfully petitioned the Home Secretary to make new emergency regulations to meet these needs, and these emergency regulations under which several thousands were cremated during the war, remained in effect until the signing of the peace.
+In view of the generally held belief at the time that aerial bombing on the part of the enemy would result in many thousands of civilian casualties and resultant difficulties, the Council of the Cremation Society successfully petitioned the Home Secretary to make new emergency regulations to meet these needs, and these emergency regulations under which several thousands were cremated during the war, remained in effect until the signing of the peace treaty.

 The year 1940, which witnessed the opening of two more crematoria at Stoke-on-Trent and at Kettering, was noteworthy for the fact that on the death of the Duke of Bedford, Lord Horder was unanimously elected President of the Cremation Society.
 For some years he continued to hold with this office the appointment of Chairman of the Council which he later relinquished, but, to the great advantage of the cremation movement, he retained the presidency, exercising enormous authority and influence until the day of his death on 13th August, 1955.